Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-intro.md

 -   `clientScript`
     -   This Javascript file will be where you write all the code that should be running on the client-side.

-### What's the difference between 'server-side' and 'client-side'?
+### What's the Difference Between 'Server-Side' and 'Client-Side'?

 When we say “client” or “server”, it usually follows with a relatively intuitive understanding of what part of the game we’re talking about.
 After all, a client is what the user interacts with, and a server is where the user connects for a multiplayer game.